 Maybe you’ll publish without getting your work checked by a professional editor.
 Maybe you’ll spend money on advertising but forget the important links…

-There are a 1,001 ways to mess up as a writer.
+There are 1,001 ways to mess up as a writer.
 (What fun!)
-But we need to own those screw ups.
+But we need to own those screw-ups.
 We need to say “Shit, yep, I did that.
 My bad.”

 This isn’t for some “OMG what a humble person they are admitting their faults” moment.
 It’s about learning.

-For example, maybe you throw your novel together and put it for publishing without doing more than 1 edit quick.
-The book struggles to sell, gets bad reviews…
+For example, maybe you throw your novel together and put it out for publishing without doing more than 1 edit quick.
+The book struggles to sell and maybe gets bad reviews.

 Or are you going to admit that you rushed it, and didn’t take the time it needed?